 Authors: As detailed at point #10 of this same Reviewer, in addition to the technical replicates provided in the manuscript, three patients have been retested using version V2 of the protocol.
-The pairwise comparison of measured VAFs between versions V1 vs V2 and V2 vs V2 for all the samples that have been retested are shown Figure 8 of this point-by-point reply whilst the number of variants from version V1 broken down per variant source category which have been validated across the replicates are displayed in Tables 15 and 16 of this point-by-point reply.
+The pairwise comparison of measured VAFs between versions V1 vs V2 and V2 vs V2 for all the samples that have been retested are shown Figure 8 of this response whilst the number of variants from version V1 broken down per variant source category which have been validated across the replicates are displayed in Tables 7 and 8 of this response below.
 Overall, across the five non-hypermutated patients, 170 of variants detected in version V1 have been tested and 152 (89.4%) of these were also detected in version V2.
 In the hypermutated breast cancer patient, 630 of 659 (95.6%) of variants detected in version V1 were also detected in version V2.
-Comparing version V1 and V2 for the three patients which have been retested for the purpose of this point-by-point reply, 45 of 51 (88.2%) variants were found present in two non-hypermutated patients whilst the corresponding number in the hypermutated breast cancer patient was 640 of 659 (97.1%).
+Comparing version V1 and V2 for the three patients which have been retested for this revision, 45 of 51 (88.2%) variants were found present in two non-hypermutated patients whilst the corresponding number in the hypermutated breast cancer patient was 640 of 659 (97.1%).